Akrua-git/react-native-theme-helper/README.md

 # react-native-theme-provider

-A **lightweight theme helper** for React Native that makes adaptive light/dark theming easy and elegant — with optional `$token` shorthand support for styles.
+A **lightweight theme helper** for React Native that makes adaptive light/dark theming easy and elegant.

 ---